-We will present our ISA 260 Report to the Audit Committee in September 2013.
+We will present our ISA 260

+Report to the Full Fire

+Authority in September 2013.

-Our final accounts visit on site has been provisionally scheduled for the period July to August 2013.
+Our on site final accounts visit has been provisionally scheduled for the period 29 July - 16 August.
 During this time, we will complete the following work: